wenxingliu/pairing_students/README.md

 This project is developed to support the Online E-pal/Tutoring For Students In China Program initiated by Communities Without Boundaries Foundation (Kansas).

-This E-pal program is an initiative to connect Chinese kids in the US and kids in China, during this COVID-19(Coronavirus) outbreak.
+This E-pal program is an initiative to connect Chinese kids in the US and kids in China, during this COVID-19 (Coronavirus) outbreak.

-The program provides students in Hubei Provice, and daughters/sons of doctors and nurses who are at the front line to fight the virus.
+Thousands of Chinese doctors and nurses left their homes, and fight at the front line of the war with COVID-19 to save lives.
+They got our backs, and we should do the same.

+The program provides kids in Hubei Provice, especially the ones from medical professional families, opportunities to connect with new friends while quarantined at home during the outbreak.

 Together, we fight COVID-19.

 #### Updates on 2020-02-26 23:00 MST